The Grand Tour of La Grave Villar-d'Arène

 04 76 79 90 05

-La Grave's Church was built around the 11th century and is dedicated to Notre Dame de l’Assomption.
-It is the oldest monument in the canton and has been a listed building since 1959.
+The church was built around the 11th century.
+It is the oldest monument in the area and has been a listed building since 1959.
+With the Pentitents Chapel it forms a beautiful architectural complex at the heart of the village of La Grave.

 04 76 79 90 05